nickoala/telepot/REFERENCE.md

 - source (Queue): source of updates
     - If `None`, use `getUpdates()` to obtain updates from Telegram servers.
     - If an `asyncio.Queue`, updates are pulled from the queue.
+    - Acceptable contents in queue:
+        - `str` or `bytes` (decoded using UTF-8) representing a JSON-serialized Update object.
+        - `dict` representing an Update object.
 - ordered (boolean): applied only when `source` is a queue
     - If `True`, ensure in-order delivery of updates to `handler` (i.e. updates with a smaller `update_id` always come before those with a larger `update_id`).
     - If `False`, no re-ordering is done. `handler` is applied to messages as soon as they are pulled from queue.